-The award-winning Institute of Culinary Education (ICE) is seeking part-time Culinary Operations Assistants (COA).
-The Culinary Operations Assistant provides support to the Recreational and Stewarding departments as well as chef-instructors.
-This position includes assisting in ICE’s recreational classes, assembly and delivery of pulls, kitchen set up and breakdown, cleaning and organizing kitchens, and dishwashing.
+The award-winning Institute of Culinary Education (ICE) is seeking a Culinary Operations Assistant (COA).
+The COA provides support to the Recreational and Stewarding departments as well as chef-instructors.
+This position includes assisting in ICE’s recreational classes, assembly and delivery of ingredients and equipment, kitchen set up and breakdown, cleaning and organizing kitchens, and dishwashing.
 This position requires availability on evenings and weekends.

 - Serve as assistant in recreational culinary, pastry, mixology and wine classes.

-- Follow instructions for picking up the pulls from the Stewarding department; ensuring all products and equipment needed for the class have been provided.
+- Follow instructions for picking up food and equipment deliveries from the Stewarding department, ensuring all products and equipment needed for the class have been provided.

 - Set up for the class including all equipment, place settings, knives, cutting boards, etc.

-- Review recipes with chef instructor in order to facilitate assisting chef instructor during class
+- Review recipes with chef-instructor in order to facilitate assisting during class.

-- Remove and clean dirty dishes as the class progresses; deliver dishes to dishwasher in back of classroom.
-Return clean dishes to the designated areas within the classroom/kitchen
+- Remove and clean dirty dishes as the class progresses.
+Return clean dishes to the designated areas within the classroom/kitchen.

 - Breakdown and clean kitchens ensuring all equipment (pots, pans, dishes, silverware and glasses) are properly cleaned and stored.
 Wash dishes as needed.